justinlettau/sql-source-control/README.md

 If the current directory contains a `Web.config` file with the `connectionStrings` property, the first node will be used for default values.
-Alternatively, a path to a `Web.config` file can be specfied with the `--webconfig` flag.
+Alternatively, a path to a `Web.config` file can be specified with the `--webconfig` flag.

 ```bash
 ssc init